Group Members

 Weihao Guo

 Weihao is a current PhD student at the University of Alberta, with experience on the cutting force and thermal modeling and testing during the root canal preparation.
-His PhD thesis focus on the morphological characterization, mechanical testing, and physics-based finite element modelling of skull bone.
+His PhD thesis focuses on the morphological characterization, mechanical testing, and physics-based finite element modelling of skull bone.
 The objective of his research is to inform on the fundamental material behavior of human skull bone and helmet design under various loading conditions.

 Zahra Zaiemyekeh

 Zahra is currently pursuing her PhD under the supervision of Dr. Hogan in the CDAM Lab.
 The main focus of her PhD research is on mechanical behavior and failure of ceramics under a wide range of strain rates and stress states.
 Mechanical testing data obtained through experimental procedures in combination with employing Ultra-high-speed imaging and Digital Image Correlation (DIC) is essential for providing insights into the mechanical behavior of ceramics across a variety of conditions and also transitional behavior between intact, damaged, and fragmented states.
-Moreover, these experimental verifications can lead on to developing robust models.
+Moreover, these experimental verifications can lead to the development of robust models.

 Alumni